marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 # Frag_to_lead_4MZI
-This folder contains the data and results for a fragment to lead workflow with 4MZI using aLMDD.
+This folder contains the data and results for a fragment to lead workflow with 4MZI using aLMMD.

 The entire fragment to lead workflow can be shown as:
 ## 🧬 Fragment to Lead Workflow Overview